alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 Each `ext_privacy` transport parameter MUST have an associated constraint that indicates either that the parameter is unconstrained, allowing any valid value, or that it is constrained to a specific set of allowable values.
 A parameter identified as `read-only` in the parameter definitions table MUST always be constrained to a single value.
 A Sender/Receiver MUST fail an activation if any IS-05 `ext_privacy` transport parameter violates its defined constraints.

-The `constraints` endpoint of parameters `ext_privacy_protocol`, `ext_privacy_mode` of Senders and Receivers MUST declare all the supported protocols and modes.
+The `constraints` endpoint of the parameters `ext_privacy_protocol`, `ext_privacy_mode` of Senders and Receivers MUST declare all the supported protocols and modes.
 These parameters MUST NOT be unconstrained.
 The constraints of these parameters MUST NOT change when `master_enable` attribute of a Sender/Receiver `active` endpoint is `true`.

+The `constraints` endpoint of the parameter `ext_privacy_ecdh_curve` of Senders and Receivers MUST declare all the supported curves.
+This parameter MUST NOT be unconstrained.
+The constraints of this parameter MUST NOT change when `master_enable` attribute of a Sender/Receiver `active` endpoint is `true`.

+> Note: The constraints on the parameters `ext_privacy_protocol`, `ext_privacy_mode`and `ext_privacy_ecdh_curve` are expected to remain the same unless the device's Privacy Encryption Protocol support is reconfigured by a User through a vendor-specicic mechanism.

 ### Protocol
 The `protocol` parameter MUST be one of: "RTP", "RTP_KV", "UDP", "UDP_KV", "USB", "USB_KV", "SRT", "RTSP", "RTSP_KV", "NULL"